Get a refund on Google Play

 Note: We can only refund active subscriptions, and are unable to refund subscriptions that have already ended.
 If you return a publication it may be removed from your library and you may not be able to access it.

 Play gift cards and other prepaid Play balance are not refundable unless required by law.
 Promotional Play balance is not refundable.

 - U.S residents who have redeemed gift cards or non-promotional gift codes may request a refund for their Google Play Balance if the amount is below $10.
-Contact us to make a request.

 - Brazilian residents who have redeemed gift cards or non-promotional gift codes may request the refund of their Google Play Balance.
-Contact us to make a request.

 Google Play gifts refund policy